theimowski/SuaveMusicStore/en/README.md

 Every section which concerns changes in code will contain a direct link to a specific commit that reflects those changes.
 This allows you to follow along the process of creating the app, and get back on the track in case of any ambiguity.

+Also, each F# snippet comes with tool tips for defined symbols, as well as line numbers corresponding to the source code.

 You're more than welcome to create issues or pull requests for this tutorial, but please read the [contribution guidelines](https://github.com/theimowski/SuaveMusicStore/blob/v{{book.version}}/CONTRIBUTING.md) first.

 Contents for this book are published on GitHub, and the current branches are: